tecton/Agents-for-net/GettingStarted.md

 You can then use the Test Explore to run tests as needed.

-Samples are found in the [src\samples](src\samples) folder.
+Samples are found in the [src/samples](src\samples) folder.
 Please see the readme.md in each sample folder for specific instructions on running it.